\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

-For the second question, one can examine the most massive BCG at high redshift in observation to roughly constrain their assembly time. \cite{Collins2009} found several BCGs at z $\sim 1 - 1.5$ which have stellar masses comparable to the most-massive galaxies in the Universe, suggesting a very early assembly time of the BCG.
-More theoretical studies with hydro-simulations find similar conclusions, for example, \cite{Ragone-Figueroa2018} found the assembly of the BCG occurs over an extended time-span and half of the BCGs’ stellar mass falls only into place typically by z $\sim$ 1.5.
-Similarly, the BCGs in \fable\ which are in good agreement with several observational inferences at $z \lesssim 1$ \citep{Henden2020}, have moderate stellar mass growth, about a factor of 1.5 from $z=1$ to 0.3 and effectively halts at $z \lesssim 0.3$ as suggested by observation.
-Furthermore, \cite{Rennehan2020} found that the stellar assembly time of a sub-set of brightest cluster galaxies occurs at high redshifts ( z $>$ 3) rather than at low redshifts (z < 1).
-Thus, highly overdense protoclusters assemble their stellar mass into brightest cluster galaxies within $\sim$1 Gyr of evolution - producing massive blue elliptical galaxies at high redshifts (z $>$ 1.5).
-Due to our limited study in this paper, we only focus on the first question and try to see if there is any connection between the BCG star formation time and the halo formation time.
+For the second question, one can examine the most massive BCG at high redshift in observations to roughly constrain their assembly time. \cite{Collins2009} found several BCGs at z $\sim 1 - 1.5$ that have stellar masses comparable to the most massive galaxies in the Universe, suggesting a very early assembly time of their BCGs.
+Similar suggestion is also found in \cite{Andreon2013} which proposed with a even higher redshift $z\sim 2.5$ for the BCG mass build up time.
+More theoretical studies \Romeel{using} hydro simulations find similar conclusions.
+For example, \cite{Ragone-Figueroa2018} found the assembly of the BCG occurs over an extended time-span and half of the BCGs’ stellar mass only falls into place typically by $z\sim 1.5$.
+Similarly, the BCGs in \fable, which are in good agreement with several observational inferences at $z \lesssim 1$ \citep{Henden2020}, have moderate stellar mass growth, about a factor of 1.5 from $z=1$ to 0.3, and effectively halts at $z \lesssim 0.3$ as suggested by observation.
+Furthermore, \cite{Rennehan2020} found that the stellar assembly time of a sub-set of brightest cluster galaxies occurs at high redshifts ($z>3$) rather than at low redshifts ($z < 1$).
+Thus, highly overdense protoclusters assemble their stellar mass into brightest cluster galaxies within $\sim$1 Gyr of evolution, producing massive blue elliptical galaxies at high redshifts ($z>1.5$). \Romeel{Here} we only focus on the first question \Romeel{to determine} if there is any connection between the BCG star formation time and the halo formation time.

 In \autoref{fig:7}, we show the halo formation time versus the BCG star formation time at $z=0$ in \simba\ (green points) and \gadgetx\ (blue).
-The star formation time is the mean age of the stellar population, while the halo formation time here is the commonly used $z_{\rm half}$, i.e. the redshift by which the halo had accreted half of its final total mass.
+The star formation time is the mean \Romeel{mass-weighted} age of the stellar population, while the halo formation time here is \Romeel{quantified by} the commonly used $z_{\rm half}$, i.e. the redshift by which the halo had accreted half of its final total mass.